CORRECTIVE AIRWAY SURGERY

 Targeted

-If surgery is indicated based on our initial consultation, I will address the areas of concern via multi-level airway improvement surgery.
-You may have heard this referred to as 5/5 BOAS surgery.
+If surgery is indicated based on our initial consultation, we will perform an airway assessment under general anaesthesia and address the areas of concern via multi-level airway improvement surgery.

 -